abhmul/InstallCUDA-Kerasv2/README.md

 ## Pre-setup

-First you'll need a p2.xlarge (or g2.2xlarge) instance to use with at least 16GB of storage.
+First you'll need a p2.xlarge (or g2.2xlarge) instance on Ubuntu 16.04 to use with at least 16GB of storage.
 Once you've made it, connect to it and type the following command:

 ```
 git clone https://github.com/abhmul/AWSTensorflowKerasv2